-Although no timeline is specified in FSSC 22000, the Food Safety Management system is required to be continually reviewed and updated.
-The timings specified above should be considered by an organization seeking FSMA compliance.
+Although no timeline for reanalysis is specified in FSSC 22000, the Food Safety Management system is required to be continually reviewed and updated.
+The timings specified above for the PCHF shall be considered by an organization seeking FSMA compliance.

-One area that is more detailed in PCHF than in FSSC 22000 is that covering the requirements for, and specifications of, Environmental monitoring.

-In PCHF this is an important means of verifying sanitation and cleaning programs.

-FSSC 22000 V5.1 requires that an organization has in place a risk-based environmental monitoring program and that is effective as a verification of sanitation controls, but the test requirements are not specified in as much detail as they are in the PCHF Rule.
+Another area that is more detailed in PCHF than in FSSC 22000 is covering the requirements for and specifications of Environmental monitoring.
+In PCHF, this is an important means of verifying sanitation and cleaning programs.
+FSSC 22000 V5.1 requires that an organization has in place a risk-based environmental monitoring program that is effective as verification of sanitation controls, but the test requirements need to be specified in more detail than they are in the PCHF Rule.